 Child Life Insurance*

-You may purchase life insurance for your unmarried, dependent children under age 26 for an amount of $2,000 or $5,000.
-The maximum benefit for children under six months is $500.
-One low premium will insure all your eligible children, regardless of the number of children you have.
+You may purchase life insurance for your eligible dependent children for an amount of $5,000 or $10,000.
+One low premium will insure all your eligible dependent children, regardless of the number of children you have.

 Group Auto and Home Insurance